Minxyzgo/class-definition-lib/README.md

 ```
 You can define your new fields and methods in `public`, `protected` and `private` block.

-`override` block is used for overloading superclass methods.
-And you cannot define any new fields and methods here.
+`override` block is used for overriding superclass methods.
+And you cannot define any new fields or methods here.

 ### identifiers
 There are some special identifiers in the lib, which can fix some annoying problems.